Compstall

-The waterways were also constructed by Andrew to carry water from the weir, on the River Etherow, to turn the mill wheels, which stood where the car park is today.

-A water wheel called "Big Lily" was the largest in England when it was built in 1839.
+The waterways were constructed to carry water from the weir, on the River Etherow, to turn the mill wheels.
+A water wheel called Big Lily was the largest in England when it was built in 1839.
 The former millpond forms part of Etherow Country Park, one of the oldest country parks in England.

 History

-Compstall was first noted as a place where farmers would meet to trade and sell their sheep.
-The sheep were held at Barlow Fold, Greave Fold, Ratcliffe Fold, Beacom Fold and Lower Fold.
-In the market place today can be seen the touch stone where deals were made.
-The touch stone is a glacial erratic deposited during the last ice age.
-The deal having been agreed, the parties would spit on their hands and hit the stone, sealing the deal.
+Compstall was first noted as a place where farmers would meet to trade and sell their sheep, which were held at Barlow Fold, Greave Fold, Ratcliffe Fold, Beacom Fold and Lower Fold.
+The Touch Stone in the market place marks where deals were made; it is a glacial erratic deposited during the last ice age.
+Once a deal was agreed, the parties would spit on their hands and hit the stone, sealing the deal.

 In 1804, the Andrew family established a water-driven calico printing business downstream from the present mill site.
-In 1821, Thomas Andrew died.
-The Manchester Guardian of 22 September recorded "On Friday morning the 14th inst. suddenly of angina pectoris, under which he had laboured for some years, Thomas Andrew, Esq, of Harpurhey aged 68.
+In 1821, Thomas Andrew died; the Manchester Guardian of 22 September recorded "On Friday morning the 14th inst. suddenly of angina pectoris, under which he had laboured for some years, Thomas Andrew, Esq, of Harpurhey aged 68.
 He has left a widow and numerous family to lament his loss."
-His son George Andrew I reorganised the business.
-He built a water-powered cotton mill and a reservoir to power the wheels.
-He had a steam engine to provide backup power.
+His son, George Andrew I, reorganised the business.
+He built a water-powered cotton mill and a reservoir to power the wheels; he had a steam engine to provide backup power.
 The earliest workers' cottages had been built in the southern side of the bridge in 1806; in 1823, cottages were built along Market Street on the north side and this became the heart of the village.
 With further mills, further houses were added to the north of the village and, by 1839, the village was almost complete.

 A Co-op store was opened in 1851 and further shops followed.
 The first church was the Wesleyan Methodist Chapel.
 The Andrews family built the multipurpose Athenaeum in 1865.
 St Paul's Church of England church was built in the Early English style.

 Steam and gas lighting were installed in the mill by 1890 and these were replaced by electricity in 1915.